 Asthma is a chronic lung disease that constricts your airways and produces mucus, making it difficult for you to breathe.
-Thankfully, the highly skilled physicians at NAG Clinics, conveniently located in Texas City and Pasadena, Texas, can help you learn how to manage your asthma so you can regain control of your life.
+Thankfully, the highly skilled physicians at NAG Clinics, conveniently located in Texas City, Texas, can help you learn how to manage your asthma so you can regain control of your life.
 To learn about the various treatment methods for asthma, schedule your appointment online or call the office today.

 Asthma is a chronic condition in which your lungs become inflamed and swollen, and produce a heavy volume of mucus, making it difficult for you to breathe.
 Asthma can change over time and it can’t be cured, so it’s vital to understand the symptoms so you can manage them well.

 Because asthma can change, pay attention if your symptoms become more frequent, or you need to use your inhaler more often.

 While it isn’t exactly clear what causes asthma, it’s attributed to genetics and environmental factors.
 Asthma can have specific triggers.
 It can be triggered through exercise, which may worsen in cold or dry air.
 You may have allergy-induced asthma where air pollutants and irritants such as mold or pollen make your symptoms flare up.